Max-Derner/python-lessons/Lesson_00/01_set_up.md

 * [Mac](./Install_Instructions/Mac.md)
 * [WSL (Ubuntu)](./Install_Instructions/WSL.md)

+**N.B.** For learning, just install the latest version available.
+If you're on a project, bloody well use what they tell you to use!!

 # Setting up an IDE
 Don't you **_dare_** use IDLE, it's the "IDE" that bundled with Python but it's worse than worse, just don't subject yourself to it.